jpmor/site/sitewiki/quotes.md

 > In the real world, everyone has something to lose.

 `- Thomas Friedman`

-> There are no second acts in American lives.

-`- F. Scott Fitzgerald`

 > There’s always a best hotel in every town.
 And the best room of the
 > best hotel always has someone in it.